thoughtspot/thoughtspot.github.io/_admin/backup-restore/configure-backup.md

 configuring.
 Do not backup up when the system would experience a heavy load.
 For example, you may want to take `FULL` backups late in the evening or on weekends.

-The rentention system deletes the oldest stored backup and the corresponding snapshot on a first-in first-out basis (FIFO).
+The retention system deletes the oldest stored backup and the corresponding snapshot on a first-in first-out basis (FIFO).
 The deletion takes places *before* the backup that replaces it.
 This means that if you set a bucket retention of 1 the system stores a single backup at any one time.
 And, more